Ghost (Hamlet): Interpretations

 The prompt book from an 1874 staging of Hamlet by English actor and manager Henry Irving (1838–1905), in which he experimented with using limelight (burning calcium oxide) to represent the Ghost.

 The Ghost in Hamlet is fundamental to the plot and has been the subject of a variety of interpretations.
 Shakespeare scholar W. W. Greg was of the opinion that the Ghost was a figment of Hamlet's overwrought imagination.

 Shakespeare scholar J. Dover Wilson and others have argued that in having the Ghost appear a number of times to others before appearing to Hamlet, Shakespeare makes clear that the apparition is not a mere illusion.

+Some scholars have focused on Shakespeare's religious views in determining whether he intended the Ghost as the genuine spirit of Hamlet's father or a demon sent to torment him.
+They have suggested that if Shakespeare was a Catholic, the Ghost would be legitimate as a denizen of Purgatory; if Shakespeare was an Anglican (as the majority of his target audience was), the Ghost would be a demon, as Anglicanism has no equivalent doctrine relating to the cleansing of deceased souls.
+Others have argued that ghost stories were a staple of Elizabethan folklore and Shakespeare did not take any religion's teachings about the afterlife into account when writing Hamlet.
+Robert H. West cited the Ghost's concern for Gertrude as evidence of his authenticity.

 Performances

 About a hundred years after Shakespeare died, the poet Nicholas Rowe reported that he had heard an anecdote that Shakespeare himself had played the Ghost, starting a story that is still given credence today.
 Modern actors who have portrayed the Ghost include Laurence Olivier, Paul Scofield, Patrick Stewart, Brian Blessed and Irrfan Khan.